Some Maui retailers re-open for business

 “We made our own hand sanitizer because Maui Brewing Company sells ethanol alcohol so we’re able to make our own.
 Basically, we have the hand sanitizer stations when people walk-in and they can either sanitize or use our wash sink and they wear their face masks,” she said,

-She said they are also limited the amount of people into their store to four.
+She said they are also limiting the amount of people into their store to four.

 She said she doesn’t expect business to be booming right away, mostly because Paia is a heavily-dependent tourism shopping town.
 She said her business was about 85% tourists.